TheOnlyBeardedBard/pokeclicker-automator/README.md

 ## auto_underground.js

 The Underground script simply uses Bomb whenever you are about to reach maximum energy.
 It's horribly inefficient, but it's better than wasting energy.
 It feels nice to wake up to _some_ Underground progress and know that energy is not going to waste.

+## auto_farm.js

+The farm script will harvest and plant whatever berry is selected in the farm.

+## auto_progress.js

+The progress script will attempt to push as far as possible while still one-shotting enemies.